How to Pursue Excellence Rather than Perfection

 During this season of criticism, my heart developed a struggle with perfectionism.
 I felt like everything I did, everything I said, and everything I sought after had to be perfection.
 If it was, then I wouldn’t hear the stinging words of criticism.

 I became a professional people-pleaser and perfectionist.
-If it was an Olympic sport I would have a gold medal.
-Since I was striving to be someone I wasn't, I was constantly misunderstood.
-So, I worked harder towards perfection, and it became this draining, never-ending cycle.
+If it was an Olympic sport, I would have won a gold medal.
+Since I was striving to be someone I wasn’t, I was constantly misunderstood.
+So, I worked harder toward perfection, and it became this draining, never-ending cycle.

 In my heart, I knew I wasn’t perfect.
 I knew it was OK to make genuine mistakes.
-I knew what scripture said about how we all fall short, and we need to be imitators of Christ.
-Even while knowing that, I struggled with valuing the words of others more highly than the words of Christ.
+I knew what Scripture said about how we all fall short and that we are called to be imitators of Christ.
+Yet even with that knowledge, I struggled with valuing the words of others more highly than the words of Christ.

 There are many reasons why someone struggles with perfectionism.
-Whether it’s due to avoiding the hurtful words of others or because of pride and self-preservation, it stops you from being who God has called you to be.
+For some, it’s a way of avoiding the hurtful words of others.
+For others, it stems from pride or self-preservation.
+But regardless of the cause, perfectionism stops you from being who God has called you to be.

-I had to learn to live a life of excellence over a life of perfection.
-This shift in my mind helped my heart not to hurt when non-constructive criticism occurs.
-The shift in my heart has kept my eyes on Christ and my desire to imitate Him (Ephesians 5:1-2).
+I had to learn to live a life of excellence instead of perfection.
+That shift in my mind helped my heart not to crumble when non-constructive criticism came.
+That shift in my heart has kept my eyes on Christ and my desire to imitate Him.

-When you have experienced firsthand the power of words, you learn that you need to pause.
-You need to see what it does to the one who speaks them and to the one who hears them.
-I encourage you to become passionate about encouraging others to see their joy in Christ.
-Search for people who will find healing in your words of encouragement and speak them.
+When you’ve experienced firsthand the power of words, you learn to pause.
+You see what words do both to the one who speaks them and to the one who hears them.
+I encourage you to become passionate about encouraging others—speaking life where healing is needed and pointing others to the joy that can only be found in Christ.

 Proverbs 16:24 says, “Kind words are like honey—sweet to the soul and healing to the bones.”